protonemedia/laravel-cross-eloquent-search/README.md

 ### Multi-word search

 Multi-word search is supported out of the box.
-Simply wrap your phrase into double quotes.
+Simply wrap your phrase into double-quotes.

 ```php
 Search::add(Post::class, 'title')